Wurmcraft/Server-Essentials/docs/commands.md

   - `language.channel` Allows for basic access to the /ch command

   - `language.channel.<name>` Allows changing to the specified channel, were <name> is replaced with the channel name

 ---

+---
+**/Lanauge**

+Change your currently selected language

+Aliases:  `lang`

+Usage

+  - `/lang "key"` Change the users language to the selected key

+Permission

+  - `language.language` Allows a user to change there language

+---

+---
+**/Msg**

+Send a DM to another player

+Aliases:  ``

+Usage

+  - `/msg "player" "msg"` Send the given message to another player

+Permission

+  - `language.msg` Allows the send to send DMs to other players

+---

+---
+**/Reply**

+Reply to a Dm from another player

+Aliases:  `r`

+Usage

+  - `/r "msg"` Send a message to the last person to send your a DM

+Permission

+  - `language.reply` Allows for easy reply to another player DM's

+!!! note "Information"
+    The player requires `language.msg` to be able to reply correctly

+---

+---
+**/SocialSpy**

+See all DM on the server

+Aliases:  ``

+Usage

+  - `/socialSpy` Toggles socialSpy

+Permission

+  - `language.SocialSpy` Allows a player to seeing of all DMs from others

+---

+---
+**/Mute**

+Prevent another player from sending a message in chat

+Aliases:  ``

+Usage

+  - `/mute "player"` Toggles a player mute forever

+  - `/mute "player" "time" "Sec, Min, Hour, Day"` Mutes a player for the given amount of time

+Permission

+  - `language.mute.perm` Allows toggling a player mute forever

+  - `language.mute` Temporarily mute another player for a given amount of time

+---